-Our reduced form model of the base good in which network effects are summarized by a term that influences utility positively and is increasing in sales, derives from Katz and Shapiro (1985) and Farrell and Saloner (1986).
+The reduced-form model of the base good in which network effects are summarized by a term that influences utility positively and is increasing in sales, derives from Katz and Shapiro (1985) and Farrell and Saloner (1986).
 The network effects summarized in the utility function can result from either direct or indirect network effects.
-In the former case, a consumer benefits directly from the number of individuals adopting the base good (for example, because there is a larger network to exchange files with) while in the latter case a consumer benefits indirectly
+In the former case, a consumer benefits directly from the number of individuals adopting the base good (e.g., because there is a larger network to exchange files with) while in the latter case a consumer benefits indirectly from the number of individuals adopting the base good through the increased availability of software variety.
+Both of these effects are summarized by a term in consumers' utility functions, which is increasing in total sales of the base good.